 Superior operates in two major markets, which makes finding a group of peer companies challenging.
-We developed our first peer group in 2013, working with Mercer, and then adjusted the group in the third quarter of 2015, again working with Mercer, to make it a better reflection of our business.
+We developed our first peer group in 2013, working with Mercer, and then adjusted the group in the third guarter of 2015, again working with Mercer, to make it a better reflection of our business.
 Last year, Progressive Waste Solutions Ltd. merged with Waste Connections US Inc. and was removed from the peer group.

-The peer group includes 14 companies from Canada and the US: seven oil and gas companies, six chemicals and distribution companies, and one trading and distribution company, all selected because they are similar in size, scope and industry.
-The committee used this peer group to establish 2018 target compensation for the CEO and the named executives.
+The peer group includes 14 companies from Canada: seven energy services companies, six chemicals and distribution companies, and one trading and distribution company, all selected because they are similar in size, scope and industry.
+The committee used this peer group to establish target compensation for the CEO and the named executives in 2019.